danjos91/my-bank-app/OBSERVABILITY_SETUP.md

 - Prometheus: Running in `observability` namespace
 - Grafana: Running in `observability` namespace
 - Alertmanager: Running in `observability` namespace

-⚠️ **Pending:**
+- Elasticsearch: Running in `observability` namespace
-- ELK Stack: Elasticsearch deployment in progress (may take time)
+- Kibana: Running in `observability` namespace (may take 2-3 minutes to fully initialize)
-- Microservices: Need rebuild with observability dependencies

 ## Quick Access